Custom data

 - The data is stored on our backend servers and can be retrieved using our Data API.

-Core technical concepts
+Core technical concepts / Scope of custom data

-The configuration of Custom data depends on the purpose:
+The configuration of custom data depends on the purpose:

 Use case: Target a page type.